feher/the-cubes-demo/README.txt

  - and glew
 - src            : All code in this directory was written/created from scratch for this assignment from empty files.
- - data          : Textures and other resources
+ - data          : Textures and other resources.
- - shaders       : Shader source files
+ - shaders       : Shader source files.
- - thecubes.exe  : Compiled binary (Windows, 32bit, debug binary).
+ - thecubes.exe  : Compiled binary.
- - main.cpp      : Main entry point
+ - main.cpp      : Main entry point.
- - thecubes.cpp  : Main program class
+ - thecubes.cpp  : Main program class.
 - screenshot.jpg : A screenshot.
+- video.mp4      : A video.

 The rest of the source files are explained in the "Class hierarchy" section below...